Yoshomay/simon-desktop/README.md

 `npm run tauri build`

 The .deb will be located in `/src-tauri/target/release/bundle/deb/`\
-The .rpm will be located in `/src-tauri/target/release/bundle/rpm/`\
-The .appimage will be located in `/src-tauri/target/release/bundle/appimage/`
+The .rpm will be located in `/src-tauri/target/release/bundle/rpm/`\ (rpm builds are off right now) The .appimage will be located in `/src-tauri/target/release/bundle/appimage/`